zojer-studio/substrate/content/essays/The hump of understanding.md

 ![[hump-1.png]]

 At the first level, you're fresh-eyed and open-minded.
-You aren't yet bogged down by [[Samsara|expectations]], which means you are simultaneously: unequipped to appropriately handle the situation, yet able to compensate with a learning mentality.
+You aren't yet bogged down by [[Expectation|expectations]], which means you are simultaneously: unequipped to appropriately handle the situation, yet able to compensate with a learning mentality.

 The second level is where you've now got a bit of experience under your belt.
 You've been through it enough times where you know what to anticipate, and how to react to it.
 But a problem starts to arise; the strategies you've learned seem to stop working.
 Here's what's happened:
 - [[Knowledge]] is *dynamic*.